hm-lang/core/proposals/intro.md

 ```
 # some relevant pieces of the class definition
 array := class @type () {
-    ...
-    # always returns a non-null type, resizing the array to
+    # always returns a non-null type, adding
-    # add default-initialized values if necessary:
+    # a default-initialized type if necessary:
-    # TODO: maybe switch to getters and setters:
-    # `This_(Index;): value` and `This_(Index;, Value;): value`
-    # but then we'd have to figure out const ref vs. mutable on the return side as well.
-    # TODO: figure out const-ref and mutable with function return types, maybe via pointers.
-    This_(Index; index): gate@type
+    # returns a copy of the value at index, too.
+    This;;_(Index): type

+    # returns a Null if index is out of bounds in the array:
+    This_(Index): type?

+    # sets the value at the index, returning the old value:
+    This;;_(Index, Type;): type

+    # allows access to modify the internal value.
+    # passes the current value at the index into the passed-in function (to be specific, moves it).
+    # the return value of the passed-in function will become the new value at the index.
+    This;;_(Index, fn(Type;): type): null

     size(): index